Detox | 4 min read

-February 14, 2019
+On February 14, 2019

-Addiction to heroin is becoming more widespread than ever before.
+Heroin addiction is becoming more widespread than ever before.
 Due, in large part, to the over-prescribing and misuse of prescription opiates, the use of heroin – which is an illegal form of opiate – is on the rise.
 Prescription opioid addicts may find that their legal supply of the drug has run dry, prompting them to seek out more dangerous ways of ensuring that the effects that their body depends on can continue.
 It is at this point that heroin is introduced.

 When attempting to push through withdrawal symptoms on one’s own, the heroin user can expect to spend at least 10 days in a state of discomfort: